 - Now, “wash” the butter either by hand under cold, running water or in the mixer.
 If washing by hand, gather the butter into a mass in your hands and “knead” it gently under running water until the water runs clear.
 If using the mixer, place the butter back in the bowl and add cold water, about as much as there was buttermilk.
 Let beater run at lowest speed.
 Pour off water; repeat.

 - Add a scant tablespoon of salt.
-Let beater mix it into butter.
-Remove beaters, scrape off butter with spatula and work out any remaining water with a spatula by pressing butter against side of bowl.
-Be sure to work out all of the water.
+Let beater mix it into the butter.
+Remove the beaters, scrape off the butter with a spatula and work out any remaining water with a spatula by pressing the butter against the side of the bowl.
+Be sure to work out all of the water.1 tablespoon salt

-- Mold butter in a butter press or empty it into a container with a tightly fitting lid.
-Store in refrigerator.
+- Mold the butter in a butter press or empty it into a container with a tightly fitting lid.
+Store in the refrigerator.

 Notes